willwpearson/chess-unboxed/DEVELOPMENT_GUIDE.md

 Your Next.js frontend is fully set up and ready for development.
 Start by:

-1. Exploring the application at http://localhost:3000
+1. Exploring the application at <http://localhost:3000>
-2. Setting up your .NET backend API
+2. Setting up your Supabase or Railway database
 3. Implementing the chess board component
 4. Adding real-time multiplayer features